 For children and young people without disabilities or additional needs, short term family support can be offered (according to certain eligibility criteria) to help families get back on track.

-This could be from Children's Social Care alone, or as part of a multi agency approach through a common assessment framework process.
+This could be from Children's Social Care alone, or as part of a multi agency approach.

 In circumstances where there is concern for a child or young person's welfare, whether or not they have a disability or additional need, Children's Social Care can be called upon to do an assessment of the situation and,if necessary, arrange multi agency “Child in Need” meetings to develop and review a “Child in Need Plan”.
 For more information click here.
 This plan would focus on improving the child or young person's situation.

 Children at risk